Alaska and the circumpolar North face increasingly complex challenges in the use and

 produces a unique intellectual contribution to the applied field of natural resources

 and sustainability.
 Students may elect to focus on one of the three thematic areas

 or they may choose to integrate themes to develop their areas of knowledge and dissertation

 - Resource Policy and Sustainability Science

-- Forest and Agricultural Sciences.
+- Forest and Agricultural Sciences

-the Resilience and Adaptation Program, EPSCoR “Resilience and Vulnerability of a Rapidly Changing North,” The Alaska Center for Climate Assessment and Policy, the Scenarios Network for Alaska Planning project, and the Center for Global Change.
+the Resilience and Adaptation Program, EPSCoR “Resilience and Vulnerability of a Rapidly Changing North,” the Alaska Center for Climate Assessment and Policy, and the Scenarios Network for Alaska + Arctic Planning project.

 This is a joint program between the School of Natural Resources and Extension (SNRE) and the School of Management and is managed by SNRE.

 For more information on this program please see: